awsdocs/aws-doc-sdk-examples/javav2/example_code/connect/Readme.md

 **WARNING**: _Running these JUnit tests manipulates real Amazon resources and may incur charges on your account._

  ### Properties file
-Before running the AWS Glue JUnit tests, you must define values in the **config.properties** file located in the **resources** folder.
+Before running the Amazon Connect JUnit tests, you must define values in the **config.properties** file located in the **resources** folder.
 This file contains values that are required to run the JUnit tests.
-For example, you define a crawler name used in the tests.
+For example, you define an instance name used in the tests.
 If you do not define all values, the JUnit tests fail.

 Define these values to successfully run the JUnit tests:

-- **IAM** - The Amazon Resource Name (ARN) of the AWS Identity and Access Management (IAM) role that has AWS Glue and Amazon Simple Storage Service (Amazon S3) permissions.
-- **s3Path** - The Amazon S3 target that contains data (for example, CSV data).
-- **cron** - A cron expression used to specify the schedule (for example, cron(15 12 * * ? *).
-- **crawlerName** - The crawler name used in various tests.
+- **instanceAlias** - The name for your Amazon Connect instance.
-- **existingCrawlerName** - An existing crawler name that is deleted.
-- **databaseName** - The name of the database used in the **CreateCrawler** test.
+- **contactId** - The id of the contact (for example, 16417918-7b38-470a-a9a2-bfcfa7cxxxxx).
-- **existingDatabaseName** - The name of an existing database.
+- **existingInstanceId** - The id of an existing Amazon Connect instance (for example, c13bb6fa-3cf4-45a2-a93e-ebeaf7xxxxxx).
-- **tableName** - The name of a database table used in the **GetTable** test.
-- **text** - A string used for a text search and used in the **SearchTables** test.
-- **jobNameSc** - A Job name used for the Scenario test.
-- **s3PathSc** - The Amazon S3 target that contains data used for the Scenario test.
-- **dbNameSc** - The name of the database used for the Scenario test.
-- **crawlerNameSc** - The crawler name used for the Scenario test.
-- **scriptLocationSc** - The Amazon S3 path to a script that runs a job used for the Scenario test.
-- **locationUri** - The location of the database used for the Scenario test.
+- **targetArn** - The ARN of the Amazon Connect instance.

-**Note:** To set up the CSV data and other requirements needed for the unit tests, follow [Tutorial: Adding an AWS Glue crawler](https://docs.aws.amazon.com/glue/latest/ug/tutorial-add-crawler.html).

 ### Command line
 To run the JUnit tests from the command line, you can use the following command.